 Guaranteed Acceptance or Simplified Life Insurance for Heart Disease

 If you get declined for term life insurance, all is not lost.
 There are still some carriers that may approve you.
-These type of policies are often referred to as Guaranteed Acceptance Life Insurance or Simplified Life policies.
+These types of policies are often referred to as Guaranteed Acceptance Life Insurance or Simplified Life policies.

 Because the insurance company doesn’t get a clear picture of your health, they are taking a much higher risk by insuring you.
-The only way for them to offset that risk is by charging your more every month.
+The only way for them to offset that risk is by charging you more every month.

 Most guaranteed issue policies contain some type of graded death benefit clause, which means that if you were to pass away within the first two years after buying the policy, they wouldn’t pay you the full amount of the plan.
 They would only refund your premiums, sometimes with interest.

 Additionally, these plans have a much lower ceiling for their maximum coverage amounts.
-Every company is different, but most of them have coverage limits around $400,000, which isn’t enough for most families.
-If you want more life insurance coverage, you’ll have to apply for a medically underwritten policy, or purchase more than one plan.
+Every company is different, but most of them have coverage limits of around $400,000, which isn’t enough for most families.
+If you want more life insurance coverage, you’ll have to apply for a medically underwritten policy or purchase more than one plan.

-Getting life insurance with heart disease history may seem like an impossible task but it really can be easy if you think about your life.
+Getting life insurance with a heart disease history may seem like an impossible task but it really can be easy if you think about your life.
 Wait a year or two and, in that time, work on your own health and get yourself in a better condition.
-If those who work in the life insurance field see that you have done remarkably well since the incident and are working to improve yourself everyday then they will be happy to sign you up.
+If those who work in the life insurance field see that you have done remarkably well since the incident and are working to improve yourself every day then they will be happy to sign you up.